lux4rd0/grafana-loki-syslog-aio/README.md

 Having the Prometheus, Node-Exporter, and cAdvisor containers are also not required but do provide data to view a simplified single stack of monitored metrics for each of the solutions.
 Because there is some CPU and Memory consumption having them run, you can disable them without impacting the Syslog collection.
 A greatly simplified docker-compose-basic.yml file is also included.
 To use, run the following command:

        docker-compose -f ./docker-compose-basic.yml up -d

+This configuration also uses the Loki filesystem driver and removes the MinIO dependency.

 ## Roadmap